dianfajar/danaoira.github.io/_posts/2017-06-05-data-visualization-with-d3js-week-1.md

 The course is a cohort of 10 students, ranging from web developers to engineers to data scientists and artists.

 - **Background:** Hi, my name is Dana.
 - **What you do:** I am a web developer turned computer science graduate currently tinkering with data visualization.
 I have extensive experience with HTML, CSS, JavaScript and Python.
-I like to translate things from the physical world and make it pretty - down to the very last pixel on a screen, even through responsive design.
+I like to translate things from the physical world and make them pretty all the down to the very last pixel on a screen, even with responsive design.
 I've been making websites since I was 10 and am passionate about the internet, my childhood playground.
 - **Hobbies:** I have too many hobbies, but my current ones are streaming video games and playing with my pet bunnies, Lord Vader and Padme.
 - **Final project goals:** I want to create a version 2.0 of my Master's project, Curriculum Graph Visualizer.
 I want to uproot it from its console-run UI to an interactive web visualization.